 Open Funding Opportunities

-Note: Official notices of solicitations can be found at Grants.gov or the EERE Exchange website.
+Note: Official notices of solicitations can be found at the EERE Program Information Center or Grants.gov.
 To view all current solicitations for the Office of Energy Efficiency and Renewable Energy, see the EERE Funding Opportunities page.
 This list is for information only—it may not be inclusive of all solicitations.
 Funding amounts and schedule dates are subject to change.

 Closed Funding Opportunities